Logistic regression: Bayesian

 In a Bayesian statistics context, prior distributions are normally placed on the regression coefficients, for example in the form of Gaussian distributions.
 There is no conjugate prior of the likelihood function in logistic regression.
 When Bayesian inference was performed analytically, this made the posterior distribution difficult to calculate except in very low dimensions.
-Now, though, automatic software such as OpenBUGS, JAGS, PyMC3, Stan or Turing.jl allows these posteriors to be computed using simulation, so lack of conjugacy is not a concern.
+Now, though, automatic software such as OpenBUGS, JAGS, PyMC, Stan or Turing.jl allows these posteriors to be computed using simulation, so lack of conjugacy is not a concern.
 However, when the sample size or the number of parameters is large, full Bayesian simulation can be slow, and people often use approximate methods such as variational Bayesian methods and expectation propagation.

 "Rule of ten"

-A widely used rule of thumb, the "one in ten rule", states that logistic regression models give stable values for the explanatory variables if based on a minimum of about 10 events per explanatory variable (EPV); where event denotes the cases belonging to the less frequent category in the dependent variable.
+Widely used, the "one in ten rule", states that logistic regression models give stable values for the explanatory variables if based on a minimum of about 10 events per explanatory variable (EPV); where event denotes the cases belonging to the less frequent category in the dependent variable.
 Thus a study designed to use $k$ explanatory variables for an event (e.g. myocardial infarction) expected to occur in a proportion $p$ of participants in the study will require a total of $10k/p$ participants.
 However, there is considerable debate about the reliability of this rule, which is based on simulation studies and lacks a secure theoretical underpinning.
 According to some authors the rule is overly conservative in some circumstances, with the authors stating, "If we (somewhat subjectively) regard confidence interval coverage less than 93 percent, type I error greater than 7 percent, or relative bias greater than 15 percent as problematic, our results indicate that problems are fairly frequent with 2–4 EPV, uncommon with 5–9 EPV, and still observed with 10–16 EPV.
 The worst instances of each problem were not severe with 5–9 EPV and usually comparable to those with 10–16 EPV".

 Others have found results that are not consistent with the above, using different criteria.
 A useful criterion is whether the fitted model will be expected to achieve the same predictive discrimination in a new sample as it appeared to achieve in the model development sample.
 For that criterion, 20 events per candidate variable may be required.
 Also, one can argue that 96 observations are needed only to estimate the model's intercept precisely enough that the margin of error in predicted probabilities is ±0.1 with a 0.95 confidence level.